Benni3D/haskalc/README.md

 # haskalc
 A small calculator written in Haskell.<br>
-This is my preferred "Hello World"-program when learning a new programming language.
+This is my preferred "Hello World"-program when learning a new programming language.<br>
+Click [here](https://stuerz.xyz/generic-haskalc.1.html) to view the man page online.

 ## Dependencies
 - The GHC compiler (or compatible)